 Odd-numbered seats along the wings are positioned closer to the aisle, with a console table along the window side.
 Still, there is plenty of space here.

 Center section seats, meanwhile, alternate row by row, too.
 Couples and companions traveling together will never be seated right next to each other, so cuddling is out of the question.
 But with a movable center divider, it’s easy to either talk with your neighbor or block them from view.

-But the one thing that stood out to me most about the Delta One Suites were the details.
+But the one thing that stood out to me most about the Delta One Suites were the details you can’t quite capture well in photos.
 Up close, it looks even nicer.
 Look at the stitching and patterns on the seat, for example.